adonisjs/v6-docs/content/docs/guides/env.md

 ```

 ### Custom functions
-Custom functions can be used to perform validations not covered by the schema API.
+Custom functions can perform validations not covered by the schema API.

-The function receives the environment variable name as the first argument and value as the second argument.
+The function receives the name of the environment variable as the first argument and the value as the second argument.
 It must return the final value post-validation.

 ```ts
 {